isotopp/isotopp.github.io/content/posts/2023-05-05-50-years-in-filesystems-1974.md

 - There can be only one writer active per file, which kills concurrency.
 - Directory lookups are linear scans, so they become very slow for large directories (more than 320 entries).

 - There is no system for mandatory file locking.
   There are several systems for advisory file locking.

 And a few quirks:

 - There is no `delete()` system call.
-  We have `unlink()`, which removes a files name, and files that have zero names and zero open filehandles are being automatically collected.
+  We have `unlink()`, which removes a file name, and files that have zero names and zero open file handles are being automatically collected.
   This has a few unusual consequences, for example, disk space is only freed if a completely unlinked file is also completely closed.
   Generations of Unix sysadmins have asked where their disk space is, when a deleted log file in `/var/log` was still kept open by some forgotten process.
 - Initially there is no `mkdir()` and `rmdir()` system call, which leads to exploitable race conditions.
   This is fixed in later versions of Unix.